These are amazing. I think these actually taste better than beef.

 - Put the onion in the food processor, process until medium chunks (if you like chunks of onion in the burger) or small bits if you just like the flavor, and transfer to mixing bowl.

-- Using gloves, add all the other ingredients except the turkey to the mixing bowl and mix by hand until combined.
+- Add the muffin, onion, mushrooms and all the other ingredients except the turkey to a large mixing bowl and mix by hand until well-combined.

 - Add the turkey to the mixing bowl and mix by hand until combined.

-- Weigh out 5 “meatballs” the same weight, then shape the meatballs into 5 patties with the middle slightly thinner than the sides.
-They puff up in the middle while cooking, so this makes them cook up evenly.
+- Weigh out 6 meatballs, all the same weight, then shape into 6 patties with the middle slightly thinner than the sides.
+They puff up in the middle while cooking, so this making them thinner in the middle makes them cook up flat the on top and bottom.

 - Oil the outside of the patties with a little olive oil.

-- Heat a pan on medium to about 400°F, then add the burgers.
-Make sure they’re all about the same thickness.
+- Heat a large pan on medium to about 400°F, then add the burgers.

 - Don’t touch them until they release themselves!
 Cook until dark brown and a nice crust has formed.
-Because the meat is lean, this will happen pretty quickly.
+Because the meat is lean, this will happen much faster than with beef.

-- Flip over and cook until a crust forms.
+- Flip over and cook until a crust forms on the other side.
+They’re still not cooked at this point.

-- Add about a half-cup of water to the pan, cover, and steam until an instant read thermometer in the middle of a burger reads 160°F. This isn’t just a “food safety” thing, the turkey meat is actually pretty soft, and cooking to 160, gives it a nice texture.
+- Add about a half-cup of water to the pan, cover, and steam until an instant read thermometer in the middle of a burger reads 180°F. This isn’t a “food safety” thing (although it does help), the turkey meat is actually very soft, and cooking to 180°F, gives it a nice “burger-like” texture.

 - Optional: Top with a slice of cheese.